andrewjahn/AndysBrainBook/docs/FreeSurfer/FS_ShortCourse/FS_07_FSGD.rst

   Input sub-103 CB
   Input sub-104 CB

 What is wrong with this file?
 Which parts would you change?
-(Hint: One sections you *must* change for the analysis to run without FreeSurfer throwing any errors; another section can be changed to better clarify and organize the data.)
+(Hint: One section you *must* change for the analysis to run without FreeSurfer throwing any errors; another section can be changed to better clarify and organize the data.)

 ------------